widgetti/solara/solara/website/pages/docs/content/10-howto/50-testing.md

     page_session.wait_for_timeout(1000)
 ```

-Note that the function in the code will be executed in a different process, which will make it harder to debug and slower to run.
+Note that the function in the code will be executed in a different process (a Jupyter kernel), which will make it harder to debug and slower to run.
+Because the function code executes in the kernel, you do not have access to local variables.
+However, by passing a dictionary as second argument
+to `ipywidgets_runner` we can pass in extra local variables (e.g. `ipywidgets_runner(kernel_code, {"extra_argument": extra_argument})`).

 ## Limiting the Jupyter Environments
 To limit the ipywidgets_runner fixture to only run in a specific environment, use the `SOLARA_TEST_RUNNERS` environment variable: